ubccpsc/310/docs/26w1/project/index.md

 The previous team built it.

-They were students, they built it across a single term against fixed checkpoint deadlines, and they delivered.
-Their submission passed the grading suite.
-It satisfies both published API versions.
+They were students, they built it across a single term against fixed deliverable deadlines, and they delivered.
+Their submission satisfied the spec and passed the grading suite.
 By the only measure anyone applied at the time, they did the job.

 Then the term ended, and they left.